cloudmesh/cloudmesh-robot/README.md

     ENV3

 The above steps have to be done only once.
-Now evert time you start a new
+Now every time you start a new terminal it will activate ENV3 and with it python 3.6.1.

+**Please now cloase all previously started terminals that do not use yet ENV3**

+To further improve your python environment you need to make sure *pip* and *setuptools* are up to date.
+After you have started a new terminal window you will by default activate Python 3.
+To make sure pip and setup tools are up to date, you can onece call

+	pip install pip -U
+	pip install setuptools -U

 ### Installation of the robot Interafce